 As a milder alternative to other mint essential oils, Spearmint oil is gentle enough to use topically or while cooking—without losing any of its freshness.

 Spearmint is a perennial plant that grows 11–40 inches tall and flourishes in temperate climates.
 It is widely used in gums, candies, and dental products for its minty taste, and to promote fresh breath.
 Spearmint has been used internally for centuries for its digestive benefits*.
 Its sweet, refreshing aroma is uplifting, making it ideal to diffuse while working or studying.
-Spearmint is very different from Peppermint, making it a milder option to use topically on children and those with sensitive skin.
+Spearmint oil is very different from Peppermint, making it a milder option to use topically on children and those with sensitive skin.
 In cooking, Spearmint is frequently used in salads, drinks, and desserts, but it can also be used in homemade salad dressings and to marinate meats.

 - Apply to toothbrush before brushing teeth for fresh breath.

 - Add a drop or two to any dessert, drink, salad, or entrée for flavoring and to promote digestion.*

-- For occasional stomach upset, add one to two drops to water and drink.*
+- For occasional stomach upset, add one to two drops of Spearmint oil to water and drink.*

 Directions for Use